-The IMDG code also ensures that the goods transported through seaways are packaged in such a way that they can be safely transported.
-The dangerous goods code is a uniform code.
-This means that the code is applicable to all cargo-carrying ships around the world.
+The IMDG code also ensures that goods transported through seaways are packaged safely.
+The dangerous goods code is uniform, meaning that it applies to all cargo-carrying ships worldwide.

 Related Reading: 8 Things Deck Officers Must Know While Handling Packaged IMDG Cargo